Never underestimate the power of word of mouth. It can make or break a hotel, and often holds more weight than traditional advertising practices.

-There are a number benefits that arise through analysing and improving your NPS, such as:
+There are a number of benefits that arise through analysing and improving your NPS, such as:

 - Improved profit margins – promoters aren’t as price-sensitive as other guests, as they see great value in the services your hotel provides.
 Detractors tend to think they’re getting a raw deal.
 What cost-effective measures can you introduce to add value to your existing service?